 In a large number of truck accident cases, passenger vehicle occupants sustain life-threatening or fatal injuries.
 If you were seriously injured, or if you lost a loved one in a truck collision, you should learn more about filing a claim by speaking with a North Carolina truck accident lawyer.

 North Carolina Truck Accident Statistics

-As the Insurance Institute for Highway Safety (IIHS) explains, large truck crashes can be especially dangerous to smaller vehicle occupants due to the large size of big rigs.
+As the Insurance Institute for Highway Safety (IIHS) explains, large truck crashes can be especially dangerous to occupants of smaller vehicles due to the large size of big rigs.
 Indeed, most 18-wheelers weigh anywhere from 20 to 30 times as much as a smaller passenger vehicle.
 The following are some additional statistics about truck crashes from the IIHS:

 - A total of 4,102 people were killed in truck accidents in 2017;

-- Majority of fatalities in truck accidents (68 percent) are occupants of cars and other passenger vehicles;
+- The majority of fatalities in truck accidents (68%) are occupants of cars and other passenger vehicles;

-- About 14 percent of all truck accident fatalities are pedestrians, bicyclists, or motorcyclists;
+- About 14% of all truck accident fatalities are pedestrians, bicyclists, or motorcyclists;

-- Approximately 17 percent of all truck accident deaths involve truck drivers; and
+- Approximately 17% of all truck accident deaths involve truck drivers; and

-- Deadly truck accidents have increased in recent years, with a 30 percent increase between 2009 and 2017.
+- Deadly truck accidents have increased in recent years, with a 30% increase between 2009 and 2017.

 The Federal Motor Carrier Safety Administration (FMCSA) conducted a large truck crash causation study, which cites some of the following as frequent causes of truck collisions: